Cheontae: History

-During the Goryeo period, Cheontae gained institutional recognition, coexisting with the Jogye sect (曹溪宗).
-The major Zen temples were collectively known as the Five Mountain Zen Schools (Gusan Seonmun), and the Buddhist landscape was organized under the "Five Orders and Two Schools" (五派二宗), namely the Jogye and Cheontae sects.
+During the Goryeo period, Cheontae gained institutional recognition, coexisting with the Jogye school (曹溪宗).
+The major Seon temples were collectively known as the Five Mountain Seon Schools (Gusan Seonmun), and the Buddhist landscape was organized under the "Five Orders and Two Schools" (五派二宗), namely the Jogye and Cheontae sects.

 In the Joseon Dynasty, Cheontae influence waned.
 In 1407, King Sejong attempted to reunify various Buddhist schools, and by 1424 the Cheontae tradition was absorbed into the Chongnam sect (摠南宗) and later into the Seon-dominated Buddhist structure known as Seon-Gyo Yangjong (禪敎兩宗), meaning "Two Schools of Seon and Doctrinal Buddhism".

 Cheontae re-emerged in the modern period under Park Sangwol (朴上月), also known as Sangwol Wongak Daejo, who established the contemporary Korean Buddhist Cheontae Order.
 The sect considers Zhiyi, Uicheon, and Park Sangwol as its spiritual forebears.

 The order's headquarters are located at Guinsa Temple in Chungcheongbuk-do, near Danyang, and it also operates Geumgang University, a Buddhist university.

 As of 2015, the sect's Supreme Patriarch (Jongjeong 宗正) is Venerable Daesongsa Kim Do-yong.
 The Korean Buddhist Cheontae Order estimates its membership at approximately 1.67 to 2 million adherents.

 Temples

-The Guinsa Temple (救仁寺) of the Korean Buddhist Tendai sect is in Danyang-gun, Chungcheongbuk-do, and is built using a different concrete structure, which is different from the usual Buddhist temples.
+The Guinsa Temple (救仁寺) of the Korean Buddhist Cheontae tradition is in Danyang-gun, Chungcheongbuk-do, and is built using a different concrete structure, which is different from the usual Buddhist temples.